SANAULLAH-AI/Tech-Prime-Intern/Roadmap.md

 ## Acknowledgments

-Special thanks to **Tech Prime Pvt Limited** for providing this comprehensive, production-focused training opportunity and for the continuous guidance throughout the program.
+Special thanks to **Tech Prime Pvt Limited** for providing this comprehensive training opportunity and for the continuous guidance throughout the program.

 ---